Christian Giménez (footballer, born 1974): Basel

 In July 2001 Giménez was sold to fellow Swiss outfit FC Basel to a reported transfer fee of 3.3 Million Swiss Francs.
 He joined Basel's first team during their 2001–02 season under head coach Christian Gross.
 Giménez made his team debut on 18 July 2001 in the 3–3 away draw with St. Gallen.
 Basel played in the 2001 UIC Cup.
 Giménez scored his first goal for his new team in the home game in the St. Jakob-Park on 25 July in the semi-final of the competition.
 In fact he scored twice as Basel won 3–0 against Lausanne-Sport.
 Basel advanced to the final but were defeated by Aston Villa.
 He scored his first domestic league goal with the team during the 3–1 home win against the Young Boys on 11 August.
-Giménez was to end the qualifying round as the league’s top scorer with 19 goals in 20 appearances and Basel ended the qualification as league leaders.
+Giménez was to end the qualifying round as the league's top scorer with 19 goals in 20 appearances and Basel ended the qualification as league leaders.
 In the home game on 27 October he scored four goals as Basel won 5–1 against Xamax Basel started well into the second part of the season and during this period FCB played their best football, pulling away at the top of the table and subsequently achieved the championship title prematurely.
 Basel won the last game of the season, on 8 May 2002, and became champions ten points clear at the top of the table.
-Just four days later they played in the cup final against Grasshopper Club winning 2–1 in extra time the won the double.
+Just four days later they played in the cup final against Grasshopper Club winning 2–1 in extra time, winning the double.
 Giménez was to end the season as league top scorer.

 Basel's 2002–03 UEFA Champions League season started in the second qualifying round.
 After beating Žilina 4–1 on aggregate and Celtic on the away goals rule after a 3–3 aggregate, Basel advanced to the group stage.
 They ended this in second position behind Valencia, but ahead of Liverpool and Spartak Moscow to advance to the second group stage.
 They ended this in third position behind Manchester United and Juventus, but ahead of Deportivo La Coruña.
 Giménez played in 15 of these 16 matches scoring nine goals.
 Basel ended their league season as runners-up, but in the cup they advanced to the final and here they beat Xamax 6–0 to defend the title that they had won a season earlier.
 Giménez played in just three of the cup games but scored four goals.